The Voice Brasil season 9

 Carlinhos Brown returned to the panel after a one-year hiatus, replacing Ivete Sangalo along with returning coaches Iza, Lulu Santos and Michel Teló, thus making it the first season to have two afro-Brazilian coaches.

 Victor Alves was announced the winner of the season on December 17, 2020.
-This marks Iza's first win as a coach and the second female coach to win in the show's history, following Claudia Leitte.
-It was the first time in five years that the competition was not won by an artist from Michel Teló's team.
+This marks Iza's first and only win as a coach and the second female coach to win in the show's history, following Claudia Leitte.
+It was the first and only time in five years that the competition was not won by an artist from Michel Teló's team.